IndieOutreach/scrape-twitch-v2.0/README.md

 ## Development Notes

 #### What is new in this commit?
- - Streamers and Games now have a Try/Except on opening their respective .csv files
+- Add scraper.add_followers_to_streamers_db()
+ - convert streamer.num_followers into a list of follower counts [ {'date', 'followers'}, ... ]

 #### What is still in development?
 Known Issues?
+ - Scraper.compile_streamers_db() still has a videos_limit parameter, despite no longer scraping videos
+ - add a print function to Streamers with custom logic instead of checking for self.mode == 'production' every time

 #### What's next?
- - Add scraper.add_followers_to_streamers_db()
-  - convert streamer.num_followers into a list of follower counts [ {'date', 'followers'}, ... ]
  - Add scraper.add_videos_to_streamers_db()
  - create a TwitchToIGDB conversion table that converts game_names / twitch_game_ids to IGDB IDs